-Contributions will be sought to meet the policies in the Neighbourhood Plan Review.
+Contributions will be sought to provide necessary infrastructure in accordance with Policy FNP32 in this Plan.

 Policy FNP14 k) Kimbers Lane (Gross Area: 0.24ha.
 Approximate density: 85dph.
 Approximate capacity: 20 dwellings)

 The development should respond to the local characteristics of the Central Farnham - Outside Conservation Area Character Area as set out in the Farnham Design Statement, 2010.
 The site is surrounded by high density housing with no unified character and would suit an innovative flatted development.
 The site comprises the former Pump House which should be retained within the development.
 If this is not viable, the development should reflect the character, design and features of the building.